kennethchu-statcan/covid19/101-imperial-model-canada/README.md

     This CSV file contains the estimates of the _weighted infection fatality ratio_
-    for the eleven Europe countries.
+    for the eleven Europe jurisdictions.
-    These are fixed country-specific parameters used by the model of Flaxman et al.
+    These are fixed jurisdiction-specific parameters used by the model of Flaxman et al.

     The *infection fatality ratio* refers to the conditional probability